 Looking at the old maps provides a window into the past of how industrialised the big cities were and how rural and undeveloped the countryside was, less than 70 years ago.
 They paint vivid pictures of how we lived then, our proximity to and distance from our places of work and leisure.

 I discovered the National Library of Scotland historic Ordnance Survey maps, particularly the London/TQ, 1:1.250/1:2500 1947-64 series which covers Greater London and parts of Kent, Essex, Surrey and Sussex.
 This fantastic project to overlay historic maps of the UK on a current Bing map is now being jointly developed with other map archives such as Bristol’s Know Your Place.
 These fine, free resources were supplemented by a monthly subscription to old-maps.co.uk, which covers the whole of the UK at various scales.

 Prefab bungalows are very distinctive shapes and it is often possible to determine what type of prefabs they are.
 This example shows American UK100 prefabs on Clement Road in Willesden, London.
 How do we know this?
-Irene Ottaway, who lived in a Clement Road prefab, contacted us with photos and memories and we joined the dots!
+Irene Ottaway, who lived in a Clement Road prefab, contacted us with photos and memories of her UK100 prefab!

-We credit contributors to the map locations and add links to further information, memories and photos if we have them.
-I would like to thank all the prefab ‘scouts’ who have supplied multiple locations on the map for us – please keep them coming!
+I credit contributors to the map locations and add links to further information, memories and photos if we have them.
+I would like to thank all the prefab ‘scouts’ who have supplied multiple locations on the map – please keep them coming!

 The changing streetscape